- About CDI

 - Adding slot-machine gaming and video poker operations at racetracks where alternative gaming is authorized;

-- Acquiring a casino resort in the Mississippi Delta region;
+- Acquiring two casino resorts in the Mississippi Delta region and one in Maine;

 - Building and acquiring online gaming platforms and deploying mobile wagering technologies that provide convenient and cost-efficient ways to distribute and process wagers on racing content; and